rshield1/rshield1.github.io/_posts/2020-04-09-sinatra_youve_finally_arrived.markdown

 # Using the Corneal gem
 I thought It would be easier to set up my app if I had a way to set up a blueprint of the necessary files for my app.
 Thats where Corneal comes in.
 Corneal is an app generator for Sinatra that sets up your necessary folders, files, and dependencies to get you started with a simple "corneal new APP-NAME."
 Once my files were in place, I added and deleted necessary gems, views, and folders to complete the layout.
 I also set up the github repository and created my first git commit..... -m"first commit"
-# Learning with clean code
----------more coming soon-------------
+# Seperation of Concerns & Clean Code

 Seperation of concerns.
 Adding that along with comments and meaningful commits allowed me to focus on a sequential system to plan out my code.
+This including separating and connecting files and folder to practice on being an organized developer.
+For example, my "app" folder holds all of my models, views, controller, and helpers folders.
+Separating them further into their own individual objects based on their actions, helps a developler navigate throught your code with ease.
+Maximizing the DRY method will further make the code seem simple and clean, while using words that corresponds to the action methods.
+The Ruby syntax makes it easy for me to explain my code as well.
 # Incorporating AR and Associations

 In order to primarily connect my app with a database, I have to establish a connection within your environment folder.
 This folder holds the information you will require to run your application.